Mystic - East Eagle - Chelsea Reliability Project

 Electric demand is growing in eastern Massachusetts.
 The area needs an additional substation and transmission capacity to support the reliable delivery of electric power to meet the region's current demand.

 At Eversource, we're always working to serve you better.
 We are installing a new substation in the East Eagle neighborhood of East Boston, Massachusetts; and two, new, underground transmission lines to connect the new substation to existing substations in Everett and Chelsea.

 We are also making minor improvements within the fenced area of the existing Mystic Substation on Broadway in Everett, and the existing Chelsea Substation on Willoughby Street in Chelsea.

 The East Eagle - Mystic transmission line will be constructed under the streets in Chelsea and Everett, and connect to an existing duct bank connecting Chelsea and East Boston.
+(A duct bank is a group of tubes buried underground that is designed to house electric lines.)
 The East Eagle - Chelsea transmission line will be located within an existing duct bank and manhole system in East Boston and Chelsea.

 Information about the project is also available in:

 Substation site map - East Eagle St.

 - East Eagle Substation: New substation on East Eagle Street in East Boston, Mass.

 - Siting review completed by: Energy Facilities Siting Board (EFSB) and the Department of Public Utilities (DPU) in Massachusetts